 Her most recent book is a history of the INTO, Kindling the Flame.
 150 Years of the Irish National Teachers Organisation which was published by Gill Books at the end of 2017.
 This study examines the INTO from the age of the Fenians to Brexit, charting the development of one of the oldest Ireland’s oldest and most influential unions, as well as offering an in-depth look at education and society and the influence of church and state.

-She has contributed to titles including Jacobin, The Irish Times, The Sunday Business Post, History Ireland, the Irish Literary Review and Village Magazine as well as history and current affairs programmes on television and radio.
+She has contributed to titles including The Irish Times, Jacobin, The Sunday Business Post, History Ireland, the Irish Literary Review and Vincent Browne’s Village Magazine as well as history and current affairs programmes on television and radio.

 A graduate of History and Politics in University College Dublin, she completed her doctoral studies there in 2002.
 Previously a lecturer in University College Dublin, she was a Research Fellow at the Centre for Contemporary Irish History in Trinity College Dublin.
 She held a graduate scholarship by University College Dublin on the basis of her double first in final examinations for the BA and was awarded a Government of Ireland doctoral scholarship by the IRCHSS.